If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 - Foods that contain both fat and carbs together (and low protein) will fill your fat and glucose fuel tanks at the same time and allow you to eat more and keep your blood sugars elevated for longer.

 - Foods with a higher percentage of protein and a greater nutrient density are harder to overeat and won’t raise your blood sugars significantly (in fact, they may reduce them).
-Your blood glucose will return to below target more quickly.

 The bottom line